 - And traditional dark brown seal point.

-Surprised when you see a fluffy all-white Siamese kitten – they don’t develop their distinctive coloring until they are a few weeks old and grown into their sleek short hair when they’re a little older.
+Their colors come from a temperature-sensitive enzyme that causes these sleek sweethearts to develop darker colors on the body’s more excellent parts and stay light on their warmer torso.
+But don’t be surprised when you see a fluffy all-white Siamese kitten – they don’t develop their distinctive coloring until they are a few weeks old and grow into sleek, short hair when they’re a little older.

 In addition…